jharbieh-microsoft/copilot/README.md

 # README
 This repo is put together to help me document, practice and show examples of how to use Copilot.
 Along the way, if I find authoritative content on the topic of Generative AI, I will list them here.
 All content is credited to its respective authors.

+Now, remember folks!
+"Copilot still needs a Pilot ... except for when you have AI managing AI"

 ## A bit of History
 AI > ML > DL > GI